|

 Voila!
 Nearly $500 saved.
 Not bad for a little legwork and patience.

 I'm so excited about this, I want to remind you that while Entertainment Books are always a good deal, if you buy at just the right time, you can get them for even less.
-Go to our Entertainment Book page to find out my secret for getting the books at rock-bottom prices.
+Go to my Entertainment Book page to find out my secret for getting the books at rock-bottom prices.

 Loved this article on SavvyShopper.com giving air travel tips on how to save beaucoup bucks on flights.
 They quote a Consumer Reports article: "Believe it or not, just using a different browser can get you a dramatically lower travel deal."